How to Avoid Others Getting into Your Snapchat Account

 Associated Information Changes

 Your email and phone number are vital for account recovery and security.
-If you notice that these have been changed without your consent, it's a serious indication that someone else has taken control of your account.
+Snapchat's security guidance recommends keeping your email address and phone number verified, because they help prove account ownership and recover access if something goes wrong.
+If you notice that these have been changed without your consent, it's a serious indication that someone else may have taken control of your account.

 Unauthorized changes to this information can lock you out and make recovery challenging.
 Regularly reviewing and confirming your account details can help spot and promptly address unauthorized changes.